victorjonsson/jquery-editable/README.md

 $('#some-element').editable({
-    touch : true, // Whether or not to support touch (default is true) lineBreaks : true, // Whether or not to convert \n to <br /> (default is true) event : 'click', // The event that triggers the editor callback : function( data ) {
+    touch : true, // Whether or not to support touch (default is true) lineBreaks : true, // Whether or not to convert \n to <br /> (default is true) toggleFontSize : true // Whether or not it should be possible to change font size (defualt true) event : 'click', // The event that triggers the editor callback : function( data ) {
         // Callback that will be called once the editor is blurred